AllCoinLab/AutoShillKeys/README.md

 # AutoShillKeys

-api_id will be stored here with encrypted usage duration
+api_id will be stored here with usage duration / encrypted expire time